gahr/tol/README.md

 Hello

-The -v switch makes tol print result of the following expression.
+The -v switch makes tol print the result of the following expression.

 $ ./tol -v 'expr {1+2}'